desmos-labs/desmos/docs/architecture/ard-002-reports-operations-review.md

  }
 ```
 ### Delete
 The `delete` operation will be the new introduction to the report system.
 It will add the possibility to remove a previously made report to a post.
 This operation, SHOULD be considered as a requirement and not only an add-on.
 It's in the interest of the devs that users can revert their actions for any reason:
 re-consideration, mistake...etc.
 The following implementation, takes the message proposed inside [#575](https://github.com/desmos-labs/desmos/issues/575)
 and add a new field to it.
 The `reason` field will be used to specify why a user is removing the report.
-This could be useful in the future for possible social-analysis cases and studies on users beliefs around a specific theme.
+This could be useful to understand users point of view and get some considerations out of a hot topic.
 Here the representation of the CLI message to delete the report:
 ```protobuf
  message MsgDeleteReport {